pivotal/docs-tap/app-live-view/configuring-apps/steeltoe-enablement.hbs.md

 You can enable Application Live View to interact with a Steeltoe app within Tanzu Application Platform.

-To enable Application Live View on the Steeltoe Tanzu Application Platform workload, the Application Live View Convention Service automatically applies labels on the workload, such as `tanzu.app.live.view.application.flavours: steeltoe` and `tanzu.app.live.view: true`, based on the Steeltoe image metadata.
+To enable Application Live View on the Steeltoe Tanzu Application Platform workload, the Application Live View convention service automatically applies labels on the workload, such as `tanzu.app.live.view.application.flavours: steeltoe` and `tanzu.app.live.view: true`, based on the Steeltoe image metadata.

 Here's an example of creating a workload for a Steeltoe Application: